 Own your own data and processes

-Before you enter into any arrangement make sure you have a clear understanding of your rights as a tenant.
+In a similar fashion to leasing physical space, make sure you have a clear understanding of your rights as a tenant before you enter into any arrangement.
 Here are just some of the considerations to keep in mind:

-- As with leasing physical space, you need to know the full layout of the storage unit
+- Like leasing physical space, you need to know the full layout to make sure it suits your needs.

-- Determine which data security measures are provided by the vendor for storage and which you’ll need to provide for transfer and access
+- Determine what data security measures are provided by the vendor for cloud storage and you’ll need to provide for transfer and access.
+How do you this find out?
+Ask the vendor.

-- Be proactive in your security procedures so you can respond to any assessment task and rectification work required.
+- Be proactive in your security procedures so you can respond to any event, such as developing a security policy that includes an incident response plan, for a start.

 Define your scope

-Cloud cannot be defined as any one single product or service.
-There are clear distinctions between the different classes of cloud products on the market, plus some blurred lines.
+The word 'cloud' cannot be defined as any one single product or service.
+It pays to be aware that there are different classes of cloud products on the market.

-Different cloud components come with their own (sometimes markedly different) security concerns, therefore you need a different set of assessment skills for each.
+Different cloud components come with their own (sometimes markedly different) security concerns, so you need a different set of assessment skills for each.

-A security audit of a cloud gateway, for example, might only tell you about the ‘network-as-a-service’ product used to simplify private and dedicated connectivity to any number of cloud vendors.
+A security audit of a cloud gateway, for example, might only tell you about the security of the product used to simplify private and dedicated connectivity to any number of cloud vendors.
 It won’t tell you anything about the security of products behind that gateway.

 Define your deliverables